Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 \subsection{DGPs and impulse response estimands}

 We use the encompassing model \eqref{eq:factors}--\eqref{eq:idio_errors} to build thousands of lower-dimensional DGPs for our simulation study.
 Specifically, for each DGP, we draw a random subset of $n_{\bar{w}}$ variables $\bar{w}_t$ from the large vector $X_t$, i.e., $\bar{w}_t \subset X_t$.
 The variables $\bar{w}_t$ follow the time series process implied by the encompassing model \eqref{eq:factors}--\eqref{eq:idio_errors}.
-In particular, $\bar{w}_t$ is driven by some combination of aggregate structural shocks $\varepsilon_t$ and idiosyncratic innovations $v_t$.
+In particular, $\bar{w}_t$ is driven by some combination of aggregate structural shocks $\varepsilon_t$ and idiosyncratic components $v_t$.
 We draw thousands of such random combinations of variables, thus yielding thousands of lower-dimensional DGPs.
 The details of how we select the variable combinations are postponed until \cref{sec:dgp_implementation}.

-For each DGP drawn in this way, we consider three types of structural impulse response estimands, mimicing popular identification schemes in applied macroeconometrics \citep{Ramey2016,Stock2016}.
-In the following, $y_t \in \bar{w}_t$ denotes a response variable of interest in the DGP, $x_t$ is an impulse variable (which might equal an aggregate structural shock $\varepsilon_{1,t}$, or might be one variable in $\bar{w}_t$), $i_t$ is a variable used to normalize the scale of the shock (to be defined below), $z_t$ is an external instrument (if applicable), and $w_t$ denotes the vector of all observed time series in the DGP.
+For each DGP drawn in this way, we consider three types of structural impulse response estimands, chosen to mimic as closely as possible popular schemes for identifying the effects of policy shocks in applied macroeconometrics \citep{Ramey2016,Stock2016}.
+In the following, $y_t \in \bar{w}_t$ denotes a response variable of interest in the DGP, $i_t \in \bar{w}_t$ is a policy variable used to normalize the scale of the shock (if applicable), $z_t$ is an external instrument (if applicable), and $w_t$ denotes the vector of all observed time series in the DGP.

 \begin{enumerate}[1.]

 \item {\bf Observed shock identification.} In this identification scheme we assume that the econometrician observes both the endogenous variables $\bar{w}_t$ and the first structural shock $\varepsilon_{1,t}$, so the full vector of observables is $w_t = (\varepsilon_{1,t}, \bar{w}_t)'$.
 The objects of interest are the impulse responses of an outcome variable $y_t$ with respect to a one standard deviation (i.e., one unit) innovation to $\varepsilon_{1,t}$: